 The controversial Chinese photographer pushed the limits of the body to create an intoxicating beauty

-Last September, Ren was announced as the recipient of the Outset | Unseen Exhibition Fund – a prize bestowed upon an outstanding photographer who is yet to have a solo exhibition in the Netherlands.
-The prize was a solo show at Amsterdam’s Foam Fotografiemuseum, which opened in January and runs until March.
-Earlier this year, Ren released his seventh monograph and first retrospective with Taschen, entitled Ren Hang and curated by Dian Hanson, who described the photographer as an “unlikely rebel”.
+Last September, Ren was announced as the recipient of the Outset | Unseen Exhibition Fund – a prestige bestowed upon an outstanding photographer who was yet to have a solo exhibition in the Netherlands.
+The prize offered a solo show at Amsterdam’s Foam Fotografiemuseum, which opened in January and runs until March.
+Earlier this year, Ren released his seventh monograph and first retrospective with Taschen, entitled Ren Hang and curated by Dian Hanson, who had described the photographer as an “unlikely rebel”.

 Ren also denied that his work was influenced by his home country.
 “My pictures’ politics have nothing to do with China.
-It’s Chinese politics that wants to interfere with my art,” he told me in early 2015, adding that “China has had little influence on me.
-If I as born in American, I would like American models.”
+It’s Chinese politics that wants to interfere with my art,” he revealed to me in early 2015, adding that “China has had little influence on” him.
+He continued: “If I was born in American, I would like American models.”
 The nudity?
-“It’s more natural if they’re not wearing clothes”, he explained.
-Although sometimes they did, and Ren was tapped by numerous magazines and brands to shoot editorials for them, including Frank Ocean for “Boys Don’t Cry”.
+“It’s more natural if they’re not wearing clothes.”
+Although sometimes they did, as Ren was tapped by numerous magazines and brands to shoot editorials for them, including Frank Ocean for “Boys Don’t Cry”.

 Despite his numerous run-ins with the Chinese police and censorship, Ren never changed.
 He never even gave the inkling that he would.
 He continued to shoot what he wanted and was never, at least publicly, afraid.
 He told us: "China doesn’t allow outdoor nudity.
 I’m very careful about taking pictures outside.
 If I see police, I’ll run.
 But I’m not hiding as I’m taking pictures.”

 To me, Ren used nature and nudity to create an alternative, beautiful and free world.
 A kind of paradise that I never felt was specifically connected to a time or place.
 Snakes slithered around feet, birds perched on a bare butt, fish swam around a model’s face submerged in a bathtub.
 He turned what should be wrong into right.
 Ren made me laugh too.
 Pissing on a toy dinosaur, an octopus wrapped around a model’s head, lipstick on a labia.
 He balanced beauty with humour.
 Transitioning from his white-walled flat, his work quickly transformed and he immersed his models in tufts of grass, under lily pads in a pond, amongst cliffs.
 All the while he gave no reason for creating other than for doing what he loved.
 And we loved him for it.
-It was an absolute delight to follow Ren’s journey and it is an absolute tragedy that it has ended so soon.
+It was an absolute delight to follow Ren’s journey, and it is an absolute tragedy that it has ended so soon.